dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 	+------------+-----------+------------+-----------+-----+

-With window operations, we have mapped string column of labels to label indices.
+With window operations, we have mapped the string column of labels to label indices.

 Training
 ========